TatevKaren/TatevKaren-data-science-portfolio/README.md

 # Tatev Karen Aslanyan Portfolio
 My Data Science Portfolio including **Case Studies** and **Research Projects** that I completed, which are solving a particular business problem or introducing a new product/algorithm.
 All case studies include a Case Study paper and codes.
-Addionally, I beleive in the global power of shared knowledge and science, so you can also find here my **Case Studies**, **Authored Papers** and **Blog Posts**.
+Addionally, I beleive in the global power of shared knowledge and science, so you can also find here my **Authored Papers** and **Blog Posts**.

 ## Research Project/Authored Paper: New Recommender Algorithm LDA-LFM